 Keep the lilies in a warm environment, above 60F (16C), and away from drafts and cold areas.
 Also keep them away from direct sunlight, but DO keep them in a well lit area.

 Peace lilies will also benefit from re-potting or dividing once they’re outgrown their container.
 Use a good quality potting soil or potting mix.
-You’ll know they’ve outgrown their medium once they start drooping less than a week after being watered as well as crowded, deformed leaf growth.
+You’ll know they’ve outgrown their medium once they start drooping less than a week after being watered.
+You’ll also notice crowded, deformed leaf growth.
 If re-potting, move the plant to a pot that’s at least 2 inches larger than its previous pot.

-Peace lily leaves tend to attract a lot of dust, so you’ll need to gently wipe or wash them once or twice a year.
+Peace lily leaves tend to attract a lot of dust.
+You’ll need to gently wipe or wash them once or twice a year.
 This will also help the plant to process sunlight easier.

 How to Grow Peace Lilies in Water:

 Did you know that you can grow peace lilies in water?
 You might see them being sold in vases without any soil.
 To do this, suspend the base of the plant above the water line, using small rocks or an insert.
-This will allow the roots to grow into the water, while keeping the base and its leaves away from wetness, which can cause root rot.
+This will allow the roots to grow into the water, while keeping the base and its leaves away from wetness.
+Getting the leaves and plant will can cause root rot.